Donald Tusk

 Leading the PO to victory at the 2007 parliamentary election, he was appointed prime minister, and scored a second victory in the 2011 election, becoming the first Polish prime minister to be re-elected since the fall of communism in 1989.
 In 2014, he left Polish politics to accept appointment as president of the European Council.
 The Civic Platform would lose control of both the presidency and parliament to the rival Law and Justice (PiS) party in the 2015 Polish presidential election and 2015 Polish parliamentary election.
 Tusk was President of the European Council until 2019; although initially remaining in Brussels as leader of the EPP, he later returned to Polish politics in 2021, becoming leader of the Civic Platform again.
 In the 2023 election, his Civic Coalition won 157 seats in the Sejm to become the second-largest bloc in the chamber.
 Following the president-appointed prime minister Mateusz Morawiecki's failure to secure a vote of confidence on 11 December, Tusk was elected by the Sejm to become prime minister for a third time.
 His cabinet was sworn in on 13 December, ending eight years of government by the PiS party.

 Having been the longest-serving prime minister of the Third Republic, Tusk oversaw in his first term the reduction and digitization of the public sector, wishing to present himself as a pragmatic liberal realist and technocrat.
 In the lead-up to the co-organization by Poland of Euro 2012, he invested strongly in infrastructure, expanding the highway network at the cost of the rail sector.
 In his second term, various scandals, unfulfilled promises and a cooling of the economy in 2012–2014 as his European debt crisis-related austerity policies led to a drop in public support.
-In the landscape dominated by the PiS after its electoral victories, as an influential holdout he opposed what he considered its democratic backsliding.
+In the landscape dominated by the PiS after its electoral victories, Tusk stood as an influential holdout opposing what he considered democratic backsliding.
 Returning to power in 2023, he has focused on reforming the judiciary and warming relations between Poland and the EU.
 Since then, as PM, Tusk has continued aid to Ukraine after the Russian invasion.
-In 2024, he surprised the public with his appropriation of right-wing themes, such as opposition to illegal migration, prioritizing border security, going as far as to suspend the right of asylum for those who illegally cross the Belarus–Poland border.
+In 2024, he surprised the public with his appropriation of right-wing themes, such as opposition to illegal migration, prioritizing border security, going as far as to temporarily suspend the right of asylum for those who illegally cross the Belarus–Poland border.